Burmiweg - Fun and games at the Breitach

 Whether on a ski or snowshoe tour in winter or on a mountain tour in summer, anyone who is out and about in alpine terrain has to be well prepared.
 This includes careful information and tour planning as well as the right equipment.
 Correctly assessing alpine dangers requires a lot of knowledge and experience.
 Why not learn from professionals and go on tour with one of the experienced guides?

 Take the Walserbus line 1 and get off in Hirschegg at bus stop "Walserhaus" (if you are going the other way round get of at "Riezlern Kanzelwandbahn")

 Getting thereMost routes from Germany lead to Ulm before carrying on along the A7.
 Take the Allgäu junction over a section of the A980 to the Waltenhofen junction, then take the 4- lane B19 via Sonthofen and Oberstdorf to Kleinwalsertal.
 From Austria (Vorarlberg) and Switzerland you reach the Kleinwalsertal via the Bregenzerwald (Hittisau) – Riedbergpass – Fischen – Oberstdorf.
 From Tyrol the fastest route is over the A7 to Kempten carrying on along the B19 direction Oberstdorf.
 A motorway vignette is not required to reach the valley.

 ParkingA parking area (fee required) is located at the Walserhaus in Hirschegg (or in Riezlern at the Kanzelwandbahn)

-Questions & answers
+Questions and answers

-Photos of others
+Photos from others